dvreeze/mdbexample/README.md

 this article is not about Spring.
 The gist of the article applies to resource-local database transactions in any Java program (using annotation-based or programmatic transaction management).

+The above-mentioned article about Spring Transaction Management also discusses the important topics of:
+* *transaction propagation*
+* transaction *isolation level*

 ### Local JMS transactions

 Then it would make sense to consider *(local) JMS transactions*.
 See for example